Intern Visa Sponsorship Jobs in Washington

 Which visa types are most common for intern roles in Washington?

 F-1 students on Optional Practical Training (OPT) or Curricular Practical Training (CPT) represent the most common authorization pathway for international interns in Washington.
-J-1 exchange visitor visas, typically administered through a designated sponsor organization, are also widely used for structured internship programs.
-H-1B sponsorship for intern roles is uncommon, as the visa requires full-time specialty occupation employment and is subject to the annual cap and lottery.
+J-1 visa exchange visitor visas, typically administered through a designated sponsor organization, are also widely used for structured internship programs.
+H-1B visa sponsorship for intern roles is uncommon, as the visa requires full-time specialty occupation employment and is subject to the annual cap and lottery.

 How to find intern visa sponsorship jobs in Washington?